 - Robust machine learning techniques: We combine many approaches to machine learning to create a more robust learning algorithm.
 This includes techniques drawn from reinforcement learning, supervised learning, and relational learning.

 Our real-world application areas provide an opportunity to make a significant difference outside of academia.
 The requirements imposed by real applications stimulate the development of new approaches.
 Current application areas follow.

-- High-impact weather prediction: In collaboration with OU's School of Meteorology, we are developing new spatiotemporal relational knowledge discovery methods for use on high-impact weather/meteorological data.
-These techniques will identify causes of severe weather events, including tornados and thunderstorms.
+- High-impact weather prediction: In collaboration with University of Oklahoma's School of Meteorology, we are developing new spatiotemporal relational knowledge discovery methods for use on high-impact weather/meteorological data.
+These techniques will identify causes of severe weather events, including tornados, thunderstorms, wind, and hail.

 In addition, we have a long-term interest in applications that will assist a permanent human presence in space.